Nyefan/nyefan.org/site/content/_pages/about.md

 - Optimized chemical vapor deposition growth and polymer transfer techniques for graphene and other 2D materials.
 - Designed and constructed Hall Effect and quantum Hall Effect devices and transistors from various 2D materials.
-- Created lithography process for etching trace circuits into CVD graphene.
+- Created electron beam lithography process for etching trace circuits into CVD graphene.

 <p></p>